 Conclusion

 The Eastern Orthodox Church is a lot simpler than people believe when first encountering her.
 She is an incredibly beautiful, diverse family of followers of Jesus Christ, who all worship according to local customs and tradition, and collectively follow the doctrine set forth by the Fathers in the days of the ancient Church.
 We are not all Greeks, nor are we all Serbs.
-The Orthodox Church embodies every ethnicity, every language, every race.
-And we are all the children of God.
+The Orthodox Church embodies every ethnicity, every language, and every race.
+We are all the children of God.

 Read More:

-11 Responses
+2 Responses

 This was more informative than any other blog, post, or video when I searched “differences between Orthodox Churches”.
 Thank you for that.